Attention, assignment editors, producers, editors, reporters and freelance writers:

 Experience Lake Havasu’s Wild Side

-Topock Gorge – Breathtaking scenery; Havasu wilderness extends down to the bank line on both the Arizona and California sides.
-Take a five-hour tour with Sunset Boat Tours (www.sunsethavasuboattours.com).
+Breathtaking scenery – Lake Havasu wilderness extends down to the bank line on both the Arizona and California sides.
+Take a five-hour tour with Sunset Boat Tours.
 Indian petroglyphs trace the stories of early peoples who lived along the lower Colorado River.

-Bill Williams River National Wildlife Refuge – A new Visitor Center has a walkway where you can spot turkey vultures, mourning doves, coots, killdeer, herons and egrets.
-Encompasses 6,105 acres of majestic rock cliffs, cool water running through a classic Sonoran Desert.
-It’s the largest riparian forest remaining on the lower Colorado River; over 350 species of birds have been documented. (http://www.fws.gov/southwest/refuges/arizona/billwill.html)
+Take a stroll along the walkway at the Visitor Center where you can spot turkey vultures, mourning doves, coots, killdeer, herons, and egrets.
+Encompassing 6,105 acres of majestic rock cliffs with cool water running through a classic Sonoran Desert, it's the largest riparian forest remaining on the lower Colorado River; over 350 species of birds have been documented.

-Scuba Dive Beneath the Lake –While Lake Havasu is known for its topside water activities, there is also much to do underwater while scuba diving.
+–While Lake Havasu is known for its topside water activities, there is also much to do underwater while scuba diving.
 Lake Havasu can be visited by divers either from beach access or by boat.
-Visibility ranges throughout the year from 10-50 feet with water temperatures from the mid 50 degrees F. to as high as 85 degrees F. in the peak of summer.
+Visibility ranges throughout the year from 10-50 feet with water temperatures from the mid 50°'s F to as high as 85° F in the peak of summer.

 Events Unique to Lake Havasu City